Below you will find my answers to FREQUENTLY ASKED QUESTIONS.

 How long do I have to pay you the entire amount?

-You have until 4 months from the date you pay the initial $300.
+You have until 4 months from the date you pay the initial $500.
 Because I do these cases on a low flat fee, I lose money if they hang out in my office for, say, a year, so I must give a deadline.
 In some cases, I may be willing to work with you for certain reasons and extend that time.
-However, in most instances, I ask that the balance be paid off in full within 4 months; otherwise, you forfeit what you paid to me and I do no further work on the case after that 4-month period.
+However, in most instances, I ask that the balance be paid off in full within 4 months; otherwise, you forfeit what you paid to me and I do no further work on the case after that 4-month period, except that I will refund any funds you have paid over $900 as I would not consider those earned as I had not paid the court filing fee and had not gone to the bankruptcy Court hearing.

-What happens to money I give you other than the filing fee?
+What happens to money I give you other than the filing fee and other costs?

 I want to do the bankruptcy myself.
 Will you give me the forms?